Our journey to net zero and a climate-smart future

 By 2025, all divisions globally to have programmes to reduce food waste through prevention, redistribution, recycling and composting.

-Our Klimato partnership and carbon labelling pilot
+Commenced Klimato and carbon labelling pilots

 In April 2023, we began our partnership with Klimato, a leading provider for calculating the carbon footprint of recipes.